cdktf/cdktf-provider-launchdarkly/docs/teamMember.go.md

 - *Type:* *[]*string

+The list of custom roles keys associated with the team member.

+Custom roles are only available to customers on an Enterprise plan.
+To learn more, [read about our pricing](https://launchdarkly.com/pricing/).
+To upgrade your plan, [contact LaunchDarkly Sales](https://launchdarkly.com/contact-sales/).

-IDs or keys of custom roles.
-Team members must have either a role or custom role.
+-> **Note:** each `launchdarkly_team_member` must have either a `role` or `custom_roles` argument.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.18.4/docs/resources/team_member#custom_roles TeamMember#custom_roles}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.19.0/docs/resources/team_member#custom_roles TeamMember#custom_roles}

 ---